quat1024/dokokashira-door/README.md

-# Anywhere Door
+# Dokokashira Door

 "Enhances" vanilla doors.

 For Modfest 1.17.

-based off a silly editing gimmick from *PiroPito First Playthrough of Minecraft*
+(based off a silly editing gimmick from *PiroPito First Playthrough of Minecraft*, which I'm hearing is a Doraemon reference)